jordirocha/MyMovieList/README.md

 - counter total movies

 ## Before to start
-Must install Node.js in your sistem.
+Must install Node.js in your sistem.</br>
 On [Windows](https://nodejs.org/es/download/).

 On Linux installing package: